 Do Ameraucanas Need Dust Baths?

 Absolutely!
 A dust bath is a chicken’s natural way of cleaning itself and getting rid of mites and lice.
 It’s an essential, and fun to watch, part of their routine.
-Here’s how to create the perfect dust bath for your flock.

 Getting their setup right is half the battle.
 But what are they actually like?
 Let’s get into the Ameraucana’s personality.

-Ameraucana Temperament & Behavior
+Ameraucana Temperament and Behavior

 Ameraucanas are known for their docile temperament, curiosity, and active nature.
 While friendly, they aren’t typically a lap chicken, but can be tamed if handled from a young age.
 You’ll find they are clever and sometimes a bit more cautious than other breeds.